BongekileM/Xplore-SA-Website/README.md

 * Javascript

 # Description
-This website was build as my first web development project for Xplore-SA, complete with a Homepage, About, Xplore, and a Contact page.
+This website was built as my first web development project for Xplore-SA, complete with a Homepage, About, Xplore, and Contact page.
 The travel site allows users to discover their favourite cities in South Africa, and learn more about what each of these cities has to offer.

 # How to navigate website